mendix/docs/content/releasenotes/index.md

 notoc: true
 description: "The release notes for the Mendix platform are divided into various product categories and versions."
 ---

-<p>The release notes for the Mendix platform are divided into the categories and versions below.</p>
+The release notes for the Mendix platform are divided into the categories and versions below.

 {{% space_block %}}